JoergStrebel/MachineLearningEngineerND/capstone_project/README.md

 ## Project Instructions

-1. Create and activate a new environment.
+1. Create and activate a new environment (in Linux).

 ```
 conda env create -f capstone_project_deeprlagent.yaml